Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Introduction

-There are several alternatives to the CCE estimator which can be used to estimate $\beta$ in the low-dimensional case.
-The most important one is a least squares approach which simultaneously estimates the target vector $\beta$ and the factor structure consisting of the vectors $\gamma_i$ and $F_t$.
-This approach was originally studied in \cite{Bai2009} and theoretically further explored in \cite{MoonWeidner2015} among others.
-The philosophy behind this approach is quite different from that of the CCE method: rather than eliminating the factors and the corresponding loadings, these are estimated as additional parameters.
-One disadvantage of this least squares approach is that the criterion function to be minimized is not convex.
+In the low-dimensional case with $p$ small and fixed, panel data models with interactive fixed effects are well understood.
+Since its introduction, the CCE estimator has become a standard tool for their analysis, giving rise to a whole new strand of the literature with numerous extensions such as \cite {Kapetanios2011}, \cite{ChudikPesaranTosetti2011}, \cite{PesaranTosetti2011} , \cite{ChudikPesaran2015}, \cite{Westerlund2018}, \cite{Westerlund2019}, \cite{Juodis2021a}, \cite{BrownSchmidtWooldridge2021} and \cite{Juodis2021b} to name just a few.
+There are several alternatives to the CCE estimator which can be used to estimate the parameter vector $\beta$ in the low-dimensional case.
+The most important one is a least squares approach originally studied in \cite{Bai2009} and theoretically further explored in \cite{MoonWeidner2015} among others.
+The philosophy behind this approach is quite different from that of the CCE method: whereas the CCE approach eliminates the factors and the corresponding loadings by a suitable transformation of the model, the least squares approach treats them as additional parameters to be estimated.
+One disadvantage of the least squares approach is that the criterion function to be minimized is not convex.
 Hence, to compute the estimator, one needs to solve a non-convex optimization problem.
 Recently, least squares estimation with nuclear norm penalization has been proposed to overcome this problem.
 The resulting estimator minimizes a convex criterion function and can thus be efficiently computed by standard methods from convex optimization.
 It has, however, the disadvantage that its convergence rate is fairly slow in general.
-Recent studies on nuclear norm penalized estimators for panel data models with interactive fixed effects include \cite{ChernozhukovHansenLiaoZhu2018}, \cite{BeyhumGautier2019} and \cite{MoonWeidner2019}.
+Recent studies on nuclear norm penalized estimators for panel data models with interactive fixed effects include \cite{ChernozhukovHansenLiaoZhu2018}, \cite {BeyhumGautier2019} and \cite{MoonWeidner2019}.
+A state-of-the-art review of methods for fixed effects panels, including interactive fixed effects and other variants, can be found in \cite{Bonhomme2024}.